nirname/documentary-docs/source/index.md

 ![Supported Formats](formats.neato)

 Layout of the image will be derived automatically by source file extension.
-`formats.neato` will be converted to `formats.svg` and links to it will be automatically changed as well.
+`formats.neato` will be converted to `formats.svg` and all the links to it will be automatically changed in resulting HTML as well.

 So as to change layout of the graph change source file extension, e.g. `formats.circo`.
 Don't forget to change link to the graph to `![Supported Formats](formats.circo)`.